devcontainers/features/src/node/NOTES.md

 ## OS Support

-This Feature should work on recent versions of Debian/Ubuntu-based distributions with the `apt` package manager installed.
+Debian/Ubuntu, RedHat Enterprise Linux, Fedora, Alma, and RockyLinux distributions with the apt, yum, dnf, or microdnf package manager installed.

+RedHat 7 Family (RedHat, CentOS, etc.) must use Node versions < 18.

 `bash` is required to execute the `install.sh` script.